fortymorgan/takelook/README.md

 # Takelook
-App for search TV-shows with [TVmaze API](http://www.tvmaze.com/api).
+An app for searching for TV-shows.
+Using [TVmaze API](http://www.tvmaze.com/api).

 ## Screenshots